Distillery: 繊月酒造 Sengetsu Shuzō

 Reflections on this shōchū

-• After sitting on my shelf for a year, I opened this up and just as stated above, it was a where have you been all my life first sip, definitely a top 3 desert island shochu for sure.
+After sitting on my shelf for a year, I finally opened this bottle—and just as the earlier notes suggested, that first sip was a “where have you been all my life” moment.
+Kawabe is definitely top-3 desert island shōchū for me now: clean, elegant, endlessly drinkable, and full of subtle beauty that rewards slow attention.

 Bottle label and Information